coricsdev/wp-guest-posts/README.md

 ## Installation

-1. Upload the `guest-post-multidots` folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu

 ## Shortcode